mlflow/mlflow/docs/source/projects.rst

   (e.g., a local ``mlruns`` directory) inside the container so that metrics, parameters, and artifacts logged during project execution are accessible afterwards.

-  See `Dockerized Model Training with MLflow <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ for an example of an MLflow project with a Docker environment.
+  See `Dockerized Model Training with MLflow
+  <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ for an example of an MLflow
+  project with a Docker environment.

   .. important::

-    You can specify Docker container environments only using an :ref:`MLProject file <mlproject-file>`.
+    In order to specify a Docker container environment, you must add an :ref:`MLProject file <mlproject-file>` to your project.
+For more information about specifying a Docker container environment in an ``MLProject`` file, see :ref:`Specifying an Environment in an MLProject file <mlproject-specify-environment>`.

 System environment
   You can also run MLflow Projects directly in your current system environment.
 All of the